 Laois Local Electoral Area Covid-19 map -darker shaded area reflects higher incidence

-The incidence of Covid-19 is well above the national average in the two most populated electoral area of Laois according to the latest official figures.
+The incidence of Covid-19 differs significantly between the west and east of Laois while the incidence of the disease is just below the national average in the Portlaoise area, according to the latest official figures.

-The latest Local Electoral Area (LEA) breakdown published on March 4 on the Covid-19 Ireland data hub covers the second half of February from February 16 to March 1.
+The latest Local Electoral Area (LEA) breakdown published on March 9 on the Covid-19 Ireland data hub covers the 14 days from February 23 to March 8.

-The Datahub figures show that there were 92 new cases in Portlaoise in the 14 days covered by the latest data.
+The Datahub figures show that there were 51 new cases in Portlaoise in the 14 days covered by the latest data.f

 The population of the Portlaoise LEA is 31,794 people with more than 20,000 living in the county town environs.
 It includes Abbeyleix, Ballyroan and Ballinakill.

-The latest figures from the Portarlington Graiguecullen district show that there were 97 cases in the two weeks to March 1.
+The latest figures from the Portarlington Graiguecullen district show that there were 74 new cases to March 8 compared to 97 cases in the two weeks to March 1.

 The population in this LEA is 28,096.
 It includes Stradbally, Timahoe, Ballylinan, Ballyadams, Killeshin, Crettyard, Killenard, Ballybrittas.
 It borders Kildare, Carlow, Kilkenny and Offaly.

-Latest figures from the Mountmellick to Borris-in-Ossory LEA where there were 31 cases from February 16 to March 1.
-The latest incidence has fallen substantially to 125 per 100k.
+Latest figures from the Mountmellick to Borris-in-Ossory LEA show more improvement.
+There were 18 new cases in the 14 days to March 8 compared to 31 cases to March 1.
+The latest incidence has fallen to 72.6 per 100k.

 The district is less populated, with 24,807 people and includes Rathdowney, Mountrath, Durrow, Castletown, Camross, Errill, Clonaslee and Rosenallis.
 It borders Tipperary, Offaly and Kilkenny.